isomerpages/moe-ast-moehc/_school-histories/Schools/Yishun Innova Junior College.md

 We are Yishun Innova<br>
 With passion we ignite<br>
 Forging our own future<br>
-Like the blazing flame, Y.I.
+Like&nbsp;the&nbsp;blazing flame, Y.I.

 In our thoughts and our hearts<br>
 With courage we will rise<br>
 Leaning into our future<br>
-Like a blazing flame, Y.I.
+Like&nbsp;a&nbsp;blazing flame, Y.I.